Question or remark ? Please contact us at email@example.com

 However, if the container is closed, an equilibrium can be reached

-that condense.
-The corresponding pressure is said to be the vapor
+molecules that condense.
+The corresponding pressure is said to be

 The vapor pressure is dependent on the liquid but also on the temperature, the higher the temperature, the higher will be the vapor pressure - also called saturation pressure.
 The vapor pressure is often noted Ps.